 - Avoid repetitive warnings and steps

 If you have already had content translated by the best translation services out there, avoid changing it as much as possible.
 It can be difficult to relinquish control of something you care about hugely, but you need to trust that your documentation is in safe hands.
 Every modification you make to the source text will make a segment no longer match the translation memory.
 That means your previous translations will all need to be edited, slowing down the process and therefore increasing the cost of translation services.

 For example, if you have a sentence that contains 14 words and has been translated into 20 languages, just adding or removing a comma will cost $36.
-Probably nothing will need to be done to the translations themselves, since grammar differs in each language, but that segment will be flagged for editing, incurring a charge.
+Probably nothing will need to be done to the translations themselves since grammar differs in each language, but that segment will be flagged for editing, incurring an immediate charge.

-Edit only content that must absolutely be changed, where true errors exist.
+Edit only content that must absolutely be changed, where true errors that cannot be ignored exist.
 It may even be helpful to establish a policy that identifies what types of mistakes should be corrected (for example, perhaps only those related to safety or functionality, but not stylistic or minor grammatical issues).
 This will create an efficient working process with you and your translator, reducing translation cost as a result.

 Reuse, Reuse, Reuse

 Copying source text between components or from one product to another can be extremely beneficial in reducing the cost of translation services.
 Since translations exist in translation memory, they can be reused even when appearing in another place.
 Instead of writing a new paragraph explaining how to install your new software, copy the one from your previous application and make some minor modifications.

 Some companies buy tools to facilitate the reuse of text from a repository.
-Others just search old documents for keywords and copy relevant sections in order to reduce translation costs.
+Others just search through old documents for keywords and copy relevant sections in order to reduce translation costs.
 If a new product or document is highly similar to one produced previously, it may be helpful to start with the old version and edit it for the new purpose.